anu-hub/PostgreSQL/README.md

 ETL script is reading the song & log json files from the data/song_data & data/log_data file path and processing the data before loading into the tables.

-Steps to execute the scripts:
+## Steps to execute the scripts:

 1. Execte create_tables.py script - This creates the database & tables, also drops the tables if exists
 2. sql_queries: No action required - This script is imported in create_table & etl script.
-*This script has been modifies as per the review comments:
-1. Added primary keys in all the tables
-2. Added ON CONFLICT in the insert statements

-2. Execute etl.py script  - This will read, transform and insert the data into the tables *assert is used for song & artist insert to verify the record count in the file, assuming we have 1 record per file.
+3. Execute etl.py script  - This will read, transform and insert the data into the tables *assert is used for song & artist insert to verify the record count in the file, assuming we have 1 record per file.
 Otherwise we will get assertion error exception.
 *NULL values for the USER_ID column in the USERS table has been handeled in the script.
 USER_ID column doesn't have NULL values.
 *After the ETL process only one song_id & artist_id is matching with the song collection data provided.
 Refre to the dashboard for the queries.

-3. Run Dashboard.ipynb to generate the report on the data loaded.
+4. Run Dashboard.ipynb to generate the report on the data loaded.
-*Analayis on sparkify data.